-This edition was published by Little Brown & Company on January 14, 2014 in hardcover and has 389 pages.
+It is part of the Inspector Rebus #19, series and is a This detective mystery, mystery is a hardcover edition that was published by Little Brown & Company on January 14, 2014 and has 389 pages.

 Other books in this series include A Good Hanging